hollali/e-store/README.md

 Our eCommerce site built with Next.js, MongoDB, DaisyUI, and Prisma provides a modern and efficient platform for users to shop online.
 With its rich set of features and robust development stack, it offers a seamless shopping experience for both customers and administrators alike.
 User
-write a readme.md file for the same thing
-ChatGPT

 eCommerce Site

 This eCommerce site is a modern web application built using Next.js, MongoDB, DaisyUI, and Prisma.
 It provides a platform for users to browse, purchase, and manage products in a seamless and efficient manner.